 — but the injustice of the alternative is clear and compelling,

 and emerging technology makes success an genuine possibility if we

 In my observation, our societal taboos contribute to muddled beliefs about death (e.g. beliefs about selfishness, “the natural order”, and preordained lifespans), and those muddled beliefs, in turn, present the biggest obstacle to securing a society which promotes this entitlement to life— or even one which notices the problem. an essay, mortality

 Nomograms are too interesting to summarize in such a small space.
-Briefly put, nomograms are diagrams that help you compute the solution of an equation of three variables— even very complicated ones — by converting the analytic problem of solving for one of the variables given the other two into the 2D geometric problem of finding where a line between two curves intersects a third curve.
+Briefly put, nomograms are diagrams that help you compute the solution of an equation of three variables— even very complicated ones — by finding the place on a drawing where a line crosses three curves simultaneously.
+This converts the analytic problem of solving for one of the variables given the other two into a 2D geometric problem.
 The result is a two-dimensional representation of the equation where you can read off solutions using only a straightedge; all the complicated relations are implicitly encoded in the particular shape of the curves. mathematicsSetting a poem to music

 I wrote a tune to accompany one of my favorite poems, E.E.
 Cummings's anyone lived in a pretty how town. a songThe sound of blue skies

 The sun emits light of various frequencies which scatters in Earth's